rsalmei/refine/README.md

 The `rename` command will let you batch rename files like no other tool, seriously!
 You can quickly strip common prefixes, suffixes, and exact parts of the filenames, as well as apply any regex replacements you want.
 By default, in case a filename ends up clashing with other files in the same directory, that whole directory will be disallowed to make any changes.
 The list of clashes will be nicely formatted and printed, so you can manually check them.
 And you can optionally allow changes to other files in the same directory, removing only the clashes, if you find it safe.

-1. strip parts of the filenames, either before, after, or exactly a certain string
+1. apply naming rules to strip or replace parts of the filenames
-2. apply the regex replacement rules
-3. remove all changes from the whole directory where clashes are detected
+2. remove all changes from the whole directory where clashes are detected
     - optionally removes only the clashes, allowing other changes
-4. print the resulting changes to the filenames and directories, and ask for confirmation
+3. print the resulting changes to the filenames and directories, and ask for confirmation
-5. if the user confirms, apply the changes
+4. if the user confirms, apply the changes

 <details><summary>refine rename --help</summary>